30. In Love With Spring: My Novel Online

 The evening passed in a blur, with everyone pretending not to be rattled by Kevin’s appearance.
 Except Preston.
 Jules kept sneaking glances at him, marveling at how cool he was about it.
 I can’t believe that didn’t freak him out.
 She’d ask Simon later what he thought.

-Allie slipped out by herself before it got dark to find a pine cone and an acorn to draw, and Lisbeth and Simon played a song they’d been working on recently, a love song with a new wave vibe, which Preston accompanied on bass, impressing them with his ability to intuit what strings to pluck.
+Allie slipped out by herself before it got dark to find pinecones and acorns to draw, and Lisbeth and Simon played a song they’d been working on recently, a love song with a new wave vibe, which Preston accompanied on bass, demonstrating his ability to intuit what strings to pluck.

-“Let’s go out for a walk,” Tim whispered.
-“I need to be alone with you.”
+Tim stood and held out his hand to Mandy.
+“Let’s go out for a walk.”
 They got up and left, and then Preston put down his bass and motioned to Lisbeth to follow him down the hall.

-“Poor Lissie… did you see her face?
+“Poor Lissie,” Jules said.
+“Did you see her face?
 It must have killed her to see him.”

 “Wonder what would have happened if Preston hadn’t been here?”

-“I think a few weeks ago she would have flown into his arms,” Jules said, “but I think he waited too long.
-Even if Lissie wasn’t with Preston now, I think she’s too mad.
-He waited way too long.”
+“I think a few weeks ago she would have flown into his arms,” Jules said, “but he waited too long.
+Even if Lissie wasn’t with Preston now, I think she’s too mad.”

 “Not a bitch.
-Just…you need to look at what you have here…” He held up the book bag she didn’t notice he’d brought.
+Just…you need to look at what you have here…” He held up the canvas bag she didn’t notice he’d brought.